Internal

 • Asthma

 At our clinic, we recommend Chinese herbal medicine and acupuncture for patients with chronic internal diseases.
-Chinese herbs have been proven to be effective when it comes to treating internal damage.
-Therapies such as acupuncture are also used to balance the flow of energy and promote blood circulation.
-TCM treatments can help to offset the side effects of chemical treatments and alleviate swollen limbs, fatigue and anemia caused by kidney failure.
+Chinese herbs are believed to be effective in helping treat internal damage.
+Therapies such as acupuncture may also be used to help balance the flow of energy and promote blood circulation.
+TCM treatments may help with side effects of chemical treatments and may help alleviate swollen limbs, fatigue and anemia caused by kidney failure.

 Gynaecological conditions